Woodstock Museum of Shenandoah County Virginia: Wickham House

 The second museum building is called the Wickham House, in honor of the man who donated the 18th century log home to the museum.
 The logs were long ago covered by clapboards, although during renovation a porthole was left in the plaster of the interior wall of the original kitchen with a view of the logs and chinking.

 This house is set up as a museum with furniture and other artifacts displayed in room settings.
 It is also the home of the Baughman Family Collection of Artifacts.
-This collection was initially based upon the 1807 estate inventory of Henry Baughman (or Hennerli Bachmann), who was born in Shenandoah County and later in life moved south to Botetourt County.
+This collection was initially based upon the 1807 estate inventory of Henry Baughman (or Heinrich Bachmann), who was born in Shenandoah County and later in life moved south to Botetourt County.
 The Baughman Family has placed this extensive collection of 18th and early 19th century artifacts on long-term loan with the museum.
 The articles in the collection are displayed in the kitchen and a bedchamber of the house.